brotkrueml/typo3-matomo-widgets/Documentation/Configuration/Index.rst

 .. important::
-   If you adjust settings for the Matomo widgets in the site configuration you have to flush the cache via :guilabel:`Admin Tools` > :guilabel:`Maintenance` or in TYPO3 v11+ on console with :bash:`vendor/bin/typo3 cache:flush`.
+   If you adjust settings for the Matomo widgets in the site configuration you have to flush the cache via :guilabel:`Admin Tools` > :guilabel:`Maintenance` or on console with :bash:`vendor/bin/typo3 cache:flush`.

 .. note::
    A Matomo instance is only connected to a site if a base URL and a site ID